 The hallmark of a panic attack is its abrupt physical intensity:

-Once the body’s fight-or-flight reaction subsides, these traits diminish.
-Remembering that they are transient—although severe—can relieve some of the terror they provoke.
+Once the body’s fight-or-flight response calms down, these symptoms fade.
+Knowing that they are temporary, even though severe, can ease some of the terror they cause.

 Emotional and Cognitive Traits of Anxiety